-- An enclosure: The ideal snake space is a 20-gallon terrarium.
+- An enclosure: The ideal snake space is a terrarium with measurements appropriate to the species.
+A ball python eventually needs at least a 4x2x2, but a Kenyan sand boa can live out its life in a smaller enclosure.
 Make sure the terrarium has a screened top for ventilation, and make sure that the top is secure because snakes are escape artists who can slither through even the smallest spaces.
 If you’re thinking of owning more than one snake, make sure to buy each its own tank: Snakes don’t like to share.
 Snake enclosures can cost anywhere between $100 and $400.
 Here are the best snake tanks, reviewed and ranked.

 - Bedding: Many snake owners like to decorate enclosures with cool-looking rocks, and that’s fine so long as you also supply a bedding substrate.
 Snakes like to burrow deep and form nests.
 Aspen or cedar shavings make great bedding materials because they are easy to spot-clean.
 Remove your snake’s droppings regularly, and change its bedding at least once a month.
 Excretion processes are highly variable from snake species to snake species, but some snakes defecate as often as every few days.
 Substrates cost anywhere between $3 and $10.

 - Lighting and heating: Climate control is critical to your pet snake’s wellbeing.
 Snakes are cold-blooded, which means they can’t regulate their own body temperatures.
-The optimal enclosure contains a basking zone with a temperature of about 90° Fahrenheit and a cooler zone of about 70° Fahrenheit.
+The optimal enclosure contains a basking zone with a temperature appropriate to the species, usually between 85º and 100º Fahrenheit and a cooler zone of about 70° Fahrenheit.
 Certain snake species will also need ultraviolet light to catalyze the production of vitamin D so that they will be able to absorb calcium from their food.
 Habitat lighting should be set up to mimic 12 hours of daylight because snakes have sleep cycles just like you do, and constant light can throw that sleep cycle off.
 Lights and climate control equipment will set you back around $150.